This tutorial covers the following topics:

 ||Need to have the application under test to be visible on the desktop

-It is pretty clear from the above comparison why Selenium is the most popular tool.
-But, there are several other nuances in Selenium, and you need to understand which one is the most applicable Selenium tool for your requirements.
+It is pretty clear from the above comparison why Selenium is the most popular automation tool.
+However, there are several other nuances in Selenium testing, and you need to understand which one is the most applicable Selenium tool for your requirements.

-You would want to check out these top Selenium Interview Questions to ace your next Selenium testing interview!
+You would find these top Selenium Interview Questions useful to ace your next Selenium testing interview!